-We currently incorporate, and will in the future incorporate, technology that we license from third parties, including software, into our solutions.
 We cannot be certain that our licensors do not or will not infringe on the intellectual property rights of third parties or that our licensors have or will have sufficient rights to the licensed intellectual property in all jurisdictions in which we may sell our Falcon platform.
 Some of our agreements with our licensors may be terminated by them for convenience, or otherwise provide for a limited term.
 If we are unable to continue to license technology because of intellectual property infringement claims brought by third parties against our licensors or against us, or if we are unable to continue our license agreements or enter into new licenses on commercially reasonable terms, our ability to develop and sell solutions and services containing that technology would be limited, and our business could be harmed.
 Additionally, if we are unable to license technology from third parties, we may be forced to acquire or develop alternative technology, which we may be unable to do in a commercially feasible manner or at all, and may require us to use alternative technology of lower quality or performance standards.
 This could limit or delay our ability to offer new or competitive solutions and increase our costs.
 As a result, our margins, market share, and results of operations could be significantly harmed.